 Virginia’s coasts bring thousands of visitors during the peak season of summer, but the beaches are just as enjoyable during the fall.
 In addition to less crowds, many of the beaches are dog-friendly during the fall, and Virginia Beach even has guided horseback riding available in the off-season.
 With milder temperatures, affordable prices, and peaceful scenery, Virginia’s beaches are our favorite hidden gems when it comes to travel in the fall.

-Where to Go: Stay at the recently renovated Cavalier in Virginia Beach for a luxury fall getaway at a fraction of the peak-season price.
-The iconic hotel was built in 1926 and was one of the most renowned hotels of the eastern seaboard during the era, bringing famous guests like F. Scott Fitzgerald, Frank Sinatra, Franklin D. Roosevelt, John F. Kennedy, Judy Garland, Elizabeth Taylor…the list goes on and on.
+Where to Go: Stay at the Cavalier Resort in Virginia Beach for a luxury fall getaway at a fraction of the peak-season price.
+The iconic Historic Cavalier Hotel and Beach Club was built in 1926 and was one of the most renowned hotels of the eastern seaboard during the era, bringing famous guests like F. Scott Fitzgerald, Frank Sinatra, Franklin D. Roosevelt, John F. Kennedy, Judy Garland, Elizabeth Taylor…the list goes on and on.
 Learn about the glamorous history while experiencing the modern luxuries at this lavishly renovated coastal hotel.

 Find More Coastal Fall Vacations